 Understanding the principle of liking and knowing how to use it in your marketing and on your website can give you an unfair advantage over the competition.

-People feel an obligation to do something for you when you’ve done something for them.
-This is the principle of reciprocity.
+People feel an obligation to do something for you and return the favor when you’ve done something for them.
+This is the reciprocity principle.

-Here’s everything you need to know about the principle of reciprocity, plus all other important principles and theories that can supercharge your marketing and influence people to buy your products or services.
+Here’s everything you need to know about the reciprocity principle, plus all other important principles and theories that can supercharge your marketing and influence people to buy your products or services.

-Sociologist Phillip Kuntz conducted a study in 1974 testing out reciprocity tendencies in complete strangers.
+Sociologist Phillip Kuntz conducted a social psychology study in 1974 testing out reciprocity tendencies in complete strangers.

 Kuntz mailed approximately 600 Christmas cards out to people he had no relationship or contact with.
-He wanted to know how many would feel obligated to return the kind gesture.
+He wanted to know if he was the first to give something, how many would feel obligated to return the kind gesture.

 As it turns out, he received around 200 cards in response.
 One in three of the card receivers were influenced by the principle of reciprocity enough to initiate action.